 WileyPLUS homework assignments: Students will complete weekly homework assignments for each chapter to allow students to practice and check their understanding of the course material.
-These assignments will be submitted and graded.
+These assignments will be submitted and graded and contribute to the student's final grade.